Caring For Your Dentures

 Use of Adhesive

-Denture adhesive are commercially available, nontoxic, soluble material (powder, cream, or liquid) that is applied to the tissue surface of the denture to enhance denture retention, stability, and performance.
+Denture adhesives are commercially available, nontoxic, soluble material (powder, cream, or liquid) that is applied to the tissue surface of the denture to enhance denture retention, stability, and performance.
 The choice between cream and powder is largely subjective.
 Powder formulations, as a rule, do not confer the same degree of “hold”, nor do their effects last as long, in comparison with comparable cream formulation.
 However, powders can be used in smaller quantities, are generally easier to clean out of dentures and off tissues, and are not perceived as “messy”.
 Furthermore, the initial “hold” for powders is achieved sooner than it is with cream formulation.

 One should never try to improve denture fit and comfort by using home reline kits, home repair kits, paper or cloth pads, or other self-applied “cushions”, many of which have been linked with incidents of serious soft tissue damage, alteration of occlusion (biting) relations, and exacerbated bone distraction.

-Denture adhesive are indicated when well-made complete dentures do not satisfy a person’s perceived retention and stability expectations.
+Denture adhesives are indicated when well-made complete dentures do not satisfy a person’s perceived retention and stability expectations.
 It must be emphasized that a denture adhesive is not indicated for the retention of improperly fabricated or poorly fitting prostheses.

 Denture adhesives merely reduce the amount of lateral movements that dentures, even well-fitting dentures, undergo while in contact with tissues.
-Admittedly, this benefit can mislead a person into ignoring his or hers need for professional help when dentures actually become ill fitting.
+Admittedly, this benefit can mislead a person into ignoring his or her need for professional help when dentures actually become ill fitting.
 Discomfort will not be resolved by placing a “cushioning layer“ of adhesive under the denture.
 In fact, pain or soreness signals a need for professional management.
 A gradual increase in the quantity of adhesive required for acceptable fit of the dentures is also a clear signal to seek professional care.
 In all cases, denture wearers need to have regular check-ups for oral soft tissues evaluation and prosthesis assessment.
 Also he or she needs to be able to recognize warning signs that should alert them to seek professional attention between the check-ups.

 In addition to our own website, there are other sites on the Web that provide interesting and helpful dental information.
 Because we are committed to improving the oral healthcare knowledge of our patients, we are providing the following selection of links to other sites you might find interesting and informative.